Dice-Sensei/omsi-loops/docs/font.md

 # Font - IdleLoopsIcons

-Custom font created for IdleLoops by omsi6.
+Custom font created for IdleLoops by dmchurch.

 It extends some font with extra characters for mana, effort, exp.